pleonasm/merkle-tree/README.md

 If there is a need for the other method, I would not be opposed to adding it.

+## Upgrading from 1.0 ##

+The difference between 1.0 and 2.0 from the outside should be very minimal.
+If you're only using the public interface of FixedSizeTree minus a few error handling changes, then you should be good to go.

+The new implementation is greatly simplified and is **far** faster for large trees.
+My latest benchmark put 1.0 taking 100 seconds to fill a 10000 item tree while 2.0 takes 0.2 seconds.

+That said, it is technically a backwards incompatible change so a major version bump is in order.

 ## License ##

 You can find the license for this code in the [LICENSE file](LICENSE)